 In the end, it was decided to abandon the sticking detachable box store in favor of the tubular under-barrel (apparently for the sake of compactness), and gunsmiths began to develop a classic pump action weapon with a longitudinally sliding forearm, fixed barrel and the usual principle of reloading: throwing the sleeve - the fore end “on yourself ", loading - handguard" from myself. "

-As already written, in order to improve the accuracy of firing, they decided to perform a rifled barrel.
-Ten rifles give the projectile rotational motion, which ensures sufficient firing accuracy at an aimed fire range.
-For the new weapon, the possibility of installing an optical sight was foreseen, and to simplify and reduce the cost of production, truncated and lightweight barrels from 23-mm aircraft guns were used.
+As already mentioned, in order to increase the accuracy of shooting, it was decided to make the barrel of the weapon rifled.
+Ten grooves give the projectile a rotational movement, which ensures sufficient firing accuracy at an aimed fire range.
+For the new weapon, the possibility of installing an optical sight was provided, and to simplify and reduce the cost of production, shortened and lightweight barrels from 23 mm were used aviation guns.

 Rifled carabiners of the KS-23 family.
 With a barrel from GSH-23.
 Right hand "Tunguska" ...

 Domestic gunsmiths wanted to create a pump that would surpass foreign counterparts.
 I believe that they managed to surpass them in some way: at least in terms of the power of the ammunition used, the variety of their striking effect and the possibility of using barrel nozzles.
 And the rest - the classics of the genre.

 This, by the way, is one of the first guns developed in the USSR according to the “pump” scheme.
 And if we talk about serial samples, the first.